Applications

 Roles

-It tell the power an entity with Role can exercise - Read, Write, Admin or Super Admin
+Role Category It tells the power an entity with Role can exercise - Read, Write, Admin, or Super Admin

-It tells if the role is generically provided by application developer or a custom made role by application user.
+Role Type It tells whether the role is generically provided by the application developer or a custom-made role by the application user.

-Selecting the dropdown provides you with details of users, associated issue count and highest severity.
+Selecting the dropdown provides you with details of users, associated issue count, and the highest severity.

 Details

-This tab contains information about the SaaS application integrated like all available features that perimeters provide for the Integration, Namespace/Instance integrated, connection status, the time of last sync, and the Application Owner.
+This tab contains information about the SaaS application integrated like all available features that perimeters provide for the Integration, Namespace/Instance integrated, connection status of multiple sync types supported, the time of last sync, and the Application Owner.
 This tab also includes an action button to manually sync the application integration.